w3c/wot-cg/Tutorials/whatiswot/website/docs/preliminary/osi-layers.md

 This layer includes protocols like TCP and UDP which are meant to route data from sender to receiver.

-n this layer, the information from the application layer is encapsulated as payload, and TCP and UDP add their own headers.
+In this layer, the information from the application layer is encapsulated as payload, and TCP and UDP add their own headers.

 ![tcp udp header](/img/9-OSI-Layers/tcp-udp-header.png)